oojas/BlockPay/README.md

 The app was developed using Flutter
 The web3dart package was used to connect the app to the Ethereum Network.

+## Future Prospects

+In the aforementioned submission we have the working client side application for the money borrower.
+Also along that we have the working machine learning model, the complete blockchain transaction system and all the functionalities that could be possibly needed for such an environment.
+The aspects that we need to integrate is the ml and blockchain part with the built app.
+Once we have that ready we plan on making this app public.
+How will that work?
+The best part of this app is that the ml software it uses for prediction is extremely limber, that is the data of clients is enough to create a predictor just by adding the data in the software by the admin.
+This clearly implies that this is a high-end bank which has tougher credit rules or if it is a local money lender in a rural area that lends money to a more specific cohort we have it all covered.
+This extremely flexible app works with any system just adding the data of the previous customers and the transactions are safe, sound and transparent along with a loan approval predictor.
+In the final strata of the project we aim at making it an ubiquitous system that is present on every nook and corner of the industry, and why shouldn’t it be?
+It certainly is credible for it.

 A few resources to get you started if this is your first Flutter project: